Day at the beach, anyone?

-I love a seaside day trip and although living in Bucks/Oxon you basically couldn’t get further away from the coast, a one-day jaunt is still doable if you get an early start.
-All of the suggestions below are 2-3 hours in the car, depending of course which part of our ‘hood you’re from.
-So grab the wind-break and soggy sandwiches and let’s go!
+Although living in Bucks/Oxon you basically couldn’t get further away from the coast, a one-day jaunt to the seaside is still doable if you get an early start.
+All of the suggestions below are 2-3 hours in the car, depending of course which part of the county you live in.
+So grab the wind-breaker and soggy sandwiches and let’s go!

 Mudeford Quay, Dorset

 This is our family favourite (garnering a rare thumbs up from my beach-obsessed Kiwi husband), with its pristine white sands, enclosed by rocks and backed by candy-coloured beach huts.
 There’s a fantastic cafe called The Beach House across the sandspit (you can get a little ferry there) and a Noddy train to keep little ones amused.

 Fun fact to whip out if you get stuck in traffic: Coldplay’s famous one-take video for Yellow, where Chris Martin walks/sings along a beach was filmed at Studland.
 There are four miles of divine sandy beaches here – I like Middle Beach which is an easy stroll from boutique hotel/restaurant The Pig, aka the perfect spot for a chichi G&T at the end of a hard day’s sunbathing.
 Alternatively there’s plenty of watersports on offer at Knoll Beach, plus a 1km stretch for naturists, should you fancy letting it all hang out.

 With its wide, gently shelving golden sands, Blue Flag rating and ample parking, West Wittering is perfect for a family day out – even Kevin the Teenager couldn’t find fault with this one.
 Bring a picnic or BBQ, and loll on the grassy area behind the beach to take in views across to Chichester harbour.

 Brighton, East Sussex